 Supplies for Making the Perfect Gift Bag or Goody Bag

-Before the goody bags or gift bags can be made, the supplies need to be gathered.
+Before the goody bags or party favor bags can be made, the supplies need to be gathered.
 Here is a list of the basics:

 - Decorations (small toys, silk flowers, candy) that match the party theme